 Many of the world’s greatest athletes credit their success to the influence of their coaches.
 They recognize that, while they may have certain abilities, they need the teaching, insight, and training that a quality coach can provide.
-This post is intended to inspire you in your new role as coach.
-You may have thought of yourself in this role before, as your child went through high school; you may have been, or currently are, an athletic coach – or this may be a new image for you.
+You may have thought of yourself in this role before – or this may be a new image for you.
 Either way, let’s explore some of the wisdom of the world’s greatest coaches and consider what it means to be a great coach.

-As your child heads off to college you are probably experiencing many emotions.
-That is not only natural, it is a good thing.
-It means that you recognize the enormity of the step that your child is taking as he enters that first year of college.
+As your child heads off to college, you are probably experiencing many emotions.
+That is only natural.
+It means that you recognize the enormity of the step that your child is taking.
 Remember how it felt when he headed to kindergarten, or got behind the wheel of the car for the first time?
 In many ways, this new phase is similar.

-It is important to remember that this is a new stage, not only for your child, but for you as well.
+It is important to remember that this is a new stage for you as well as for your student.
 As the parent of a college freshman, your role is changing in significant ways.
-We know that this is an important time of transition for our college student, but we’re often so busy focusing on our son or daughter that we forget that this is a transition for us as well.
+We’re often so busy focusing on our student that we forget that this is a transition for us as well.